Elliottsao/Deutsch-lernen/README.md

 # Deutsch-lernen
 My journey to Deutsch-lernen.
-The memo of German learning by the textbook <Stichwort Deutsch>
+The memo of German learning by the textbook @laquoStichwort Deutsch@raquo